Skip to Content

 Things to do at Belfast City Hall

-There’s plenty to do here, from the popular Belfast City Hall tours (not running in 2021) to the memorials and statues dotted around the building.
+There’s plenty to do here, from the popular Belfast City Hall tours to the memorials and statues dotted around the building.

 There’s also several yearly events that take place here, like the very popular Belfast Christmas Markets and the Lightening event.

-On the beautiful lawns surrounding the City Hall, you can spot plenty of memorials and statues dedicated to the people associated with Belfast’s history.
+On the beautiful lawns surrounding the City Hall, you can spot plenty of memorials and statues dedicated to the people associated with Belfast’s past.

 There are also various statues around the lawn including of Queen Victoria, R.J McMordie and Lord Differin.